Skip to main content

 What this dot point is asking

 QCAA wants you to apply a recognised critical perspective to a literary text as an analytical tool.
-The Unit 3 subject matter for Topic 2 expects you to engage with at least one of a set of critical perspectives (most schools work with feminist, postcolonial, Marxist, ecocritical and reader-response, though psychoanalytic and queer perspectives also appear in some programmes) and to use the perspective to read the text's cultural construction.
-IA2 is the instrument where this dot point is most directly assessed: the task requires a critical perspective and the criteria reward its disciplined use.
+The Unit 3 subject matter expects you to engage with at least one of a set of critical perspectives (most schools work with feminist, postcolonial, Marxist, ecocritical and reader-response, though psychoanalytic and queer perspectives also appear in some programmes) and to use the perspective to read the text's cultural construction.
+IA1 is the instrument where this dot point is most directly assessed: the extended written response engages a public audience with the text's representations, and strong responses reward the disciplined use of a critical perspective as a tool.

 The answer